HenryZhang-ZHY/beetle/editors/vscode/README.md

 ## Contributing

-This extension is part of the Beetle project.
+This extension is part of the beetle project.
 Contributions are welcome!

 ## License

-MIT License - see the main Beetle project for details.
+MIT License - see the main beetle project for details.